metoppv/improver/doc/source/metadata/Introduction.rst

 mosg__model_run
-   This attribute extends the information provided by ``mosg__model_configuration``, to detail the contribution blend of specific model runs(or cycles).
+   This attribute extends the information provided by ``mosg__model_configuration``, to detail the contribution of specific model runs (also known as cycles) to the blend.
-   More recently, this has been extended to include the weight given to this contribution in the blend.
    This is represented as a list of space-separated composite entries of the form: